 The church was built in the 19th century by the Armenian Catholics.

 Armenian Church of Our Lady of the Spasm

-Jesus’ mother Mary saw his son here with the cross on his back.
+Mary saw her son here with the cross on his back.

-Simon was a Jewish pilgrim who came to Jerusalem from Cyrene, a city in the present-day Libya.
+Simon was a Jewish pilgrim who came to Jerusalem from Cyrene, a city in present-day Libya.

 He was eventually forced to take the cross on his back by the Roman soldiers.

 And they compel one passing by, Simon of Cyrene, the father of Alexander and Rufus, coming from the country, that he might carry His cross.